 Hollow Knight: Silksong Release Date

-The game is currently not available for pre-order, however Kickstarter backers of Hollow Knight will receive a free copy of Silksong when eventually does release.
+The game is currently not available for pre-order; however, Kickstarter backers of Hollow Knight will receive a free copy of Silksong when it eventually does release.

 Hollow Knight: Silksong Story